data.table internalsR/spread2.R

 re-scaled so that the mean relative probability of potential

-neighbours is equal to the mean of spreadProb
+neighbours is equal to the mean of spreadProb of

 the potential neighbours.

-Numeric of length 1 or RasterLayer
+Numeric of length 1 or RasterLayer.

 If numeric of length 1, then this is the global (absolute)